S. Irfan Habib: Jihad Or Ijtihad: Religious Orthodoxy And Modern Science In Contemporary Islam

 The Hindu reviewed it as a timely scholarship which shone a spotlight on longstanding scientific discourses and rational thought schools in Islam.
 Author and literary critic Us Salam Ziya deemed it to be a brilliant work with insightful scholarly arguments.

 Indian Nationalism: The Essential Writings

 The book was subject to widespread positive reception.
 Irfan Habib noted it to be a comprehensive but careful selection of writings that represented all the major ideological schools of the National Movement; Irfan's introduction and biographical sketches were especially admired.
 A review at Kitaab.org noted its immense topical relevance at a time, when a muscular, hyper-patriotic and jingoistic band of nationalism is being increasingly thrust upon the citizens and noted Irfan to have perfected the near-impossible task of summarizing a diverse set of pluralistic ideas, with appropriate commentary.
 Syed expressed similar motivations, upon the launch of the book.
 C P Bhambri, former dean of the School of Social Sciences, JNU noted the book to provide a plethora of insights about the idea of nationalism in India and deemed it to be a necessary read in light of the current climate.

+The book was translated into Hindi under the title Bhartiya Rashtravad: Ek Anivarya Path (Rajkamal Prakashan, New Delhi, 2023).